 Remember that you can use the folds to tell a story or a process!
 Does the order your design follows make sense?

 The key to an effective folded leaflet design is making people want to unfold them.
 The design on the front of your leaflet is going to be the main section that does this.
 A really bright front cover that tells the reader what to expect should do the trick!

 Remember to include your logo for extra brand recognition points.
 If your flyer is going on display in a tourist board, we also recommend making sure the cover is bright and stands out – that way all eyes will be on you!

 A call-to-action (CTA) tells your reader what you want them to do once they’ve finished with your leaflet.
 This could be to visit your website, use the leaflet to get a deal in store, or even to follow you on social media for exclusive updates on your business.

 Whatever it is, make sure it’s in a big, obvious font that stands out on your background.
 You could even include an offer that involves the recipient bringing it with them to the event – that way, they’re holding onto your leaflet for a longer period of time.
 They could even share it with friends and family!

 If someone hands you a leaflet, it doesn’t matter how amazing the message is or how impressive the design is if you’ve used low-resolution images or compressed your file to make it smaller.

-Here at instantprint, we recommend keeping resolution at 300dpi or higher, and only using the highest quality images you can find for your designs – and our online proofing tool will flag any low-resolution elements of your design before you approve it for print, so you can always test it using our tool before you commit to printing.
+Here at instantprint, we recommend keeping resolution at 300dpi or higher and only using the highest quality images you can find for your designs.
+Our online proofing tool will flag any low-resolution elements of your design before you approve it for print, so you can always test it using our tool before you commit to printing.

 - Pick Your Paper

-We hope this guide to designing folded leaflets has inspired you to create something that makes your business look amazing.
+We hope this guide on how to fold a leaflet and the different types of folds has inspired you to create something that makes your UK business look amazing.
 Why not start designing your own folded leaflets with our free online tool?
-It’s quick, easy and we’ve already set up all the folds for you!
+It’s quick and easy and we’ve already set up all the folds for you!